aukilabs/posemesh/README.md

 To get started building on the posemesh, check out the [Examples](https://github.com/aukilabs/posemesh/blob/main/samples/example-projects.md) for sample code, or [build the Posemesh SDK](https://github.com/aukilabs/posemesh/tree/main/sdk) for your platform of choice.

+If you want to build the Rust core, see [docs/BUILDING.md](docs/BUILDING.md) for prerequisites and platform notes.

 ## Contributors:

 The posemesh is an open protocol built by the community.
 It is currently managed by [Auki Labs](https://auki.com).
 Whether you're fixing bugs, adding new features, or improving documentation, your help is appreciated.